 Child & Adolescent Behavioral Health MS

 The Master of Science in Child & Adolescent Behavioral Health (MSCABH) Program was established in 2014 to support the growing demand for professionals to serve in public and non-profit agencies and schools that work with diverse children and adolescents experiencing behavioral health challenges.
-A thesis track is designed for those interested in possibly furthering their education beyond a masters degree or working in a more research-based settin
+Thesis and applied tracks are offered.

 Rehabilitation and Mental Health Counseling